How to get the most out of your Ride1UP electric bike battery

 - Try to keep the battery above 20% in general, your battery will be much happier.
 Charge the battery just to 80% when you can help it.
 Think of it like being hungry: Don’t wait until you are starving to eat; and when you do eat, don’t fill up to the point of not being able to eat anymore.

-- As much as possible keep your battery between the 20-80% charge level.
+- Keep your battery between the 20-80% charge level.
 This simple rule can increase the effective lifetime of your battery.
-You can set a timer on your phone for 1-2 hours in to the charge, as the battery will likely get to the suggested amount in the first few hours of charging.
+You can set a timer on your phone or use an outlet timer.
+Typically for 1-2 hours, as the battery will likely get to the suggested amount in the first few hours of charging.

 Battery Care - What not to do